hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 burn all of her assets.

 These types of events account for the vast majority of triggers in Ethereum, and were the first to be implemented.
-As of today we only support un-scoped system-wide triggers with no permission validation.
+As of today, we only support un-scoped system-wide triggers with no permission validation.
 Work is ongoing to make the triggers safer and more reliable, but the process is time-consuming and work-intensive. <!-- Q: still true? -->